Robust excitation of C-band quantum dots for quantum communication

 The maximum distance for which the generation of a secure key is still possible is of great interest for applications.
 Since there is no analytical expression, we state the maximal communication distance as minimal channel transmission $\eta_{\text{ch}}^{\text{min}}$ and find that the approximation

 where $Y_0$ is the dark-count probability, captures the break-down of secure key generation due to multi-photon contributions well under realistic assumptions.
-Due to its construction (effectively lower bounding $\eta_{\text{ch}}^{\text{min}}$), Eq.~\ref{eq:RuleOfThumb} always overestimates the distance by $\sim30\,$km (see Appendix~\ref{sec:ExtendendAnalysis}).
+Due to its construction (effectively lower bounding $\eta_{\text{ch}}^{\text{min}}$), Eq.~\ref{eq:RuleOfThumb} always overestimates the distance by $\sim30\,$km (see Supplementary~Note~\ref{sec:ExtendendAnalysis}).
 Eq.~\ref{eq:RuleOfThumb} also implies that, within the limits of the approximation, a brighter source reduces the maximum communication distance.
 Counter-intuitive at first sight, this is readily explained as the multi-photon probability $p_{\text{m}}$ increases with the source brightness if $g^{(2)}(0)$ is unchanged (see Eq.~\ref{Eq:pm_bound}).
 While brighter QDs further improve the $S\!K$ at short to medium distances, one must reduce the multi-photon component when communicating over large distances.
-For this purpose, simply attenuating the signal before launching it into the untrusted channel is sufficient.
+For this purpose, simply attenuating the signal before launching it into the untrusted channel is sufficient~\cite{Waks:PRA02}.
 Note how this approach resembles the mean-photon number optimization used for QKD with WCS~\cite{Ma:Thesis08}.
-Considering a detector dark-count probability $Y_0=10^{-7}$, single-photon detection error $e_{\text{d}}=0.02$ and a highly pure source ($g^{(2)}(0)=0.02$), our numerical analysis (see Appendix~\ref{sec:ExtendendAnalysis}) identifies the ideal brightness for maximum distance as $B\approx0.9\,\%$.
+Considering a detector dark-count probability $Y_0=10^{-7}$, single-photon detection error $e_{\text{d}}=0.02$ and a highly pure source ($g^{(2)}(0)=0.02$), our numerical analysis (see Supplementary~Note~\ref{sec:ExtendendAnalysis}) identifies the ideal brightness for maximum distance as $B\approx0.9\,\%$.
 This is well within range of today's telecom C-band QD-technology.

-Finally, we remark that implementing decoy states can be advantageous in the long-distance regime even for highly pure single-photon sources such as QDs, as reflected in Fig.~\ref{fig:distance} (e).
-However, for low to moderate loss, standard BB84 outperforms the decoy-state protocol due to the larger sifting factor $\eta_{\text{sif}}$.
+Finally, we remark that implementing decoy states could be advantageous in the long-distance regime even for highly pure single-photon sources such as QDs, as reflected in Fig.~\ref{fig:distance} (e).
+However, for low to moderate loss, standard BB84 outperforms the decoy-state protocol.